 One of the first things you might notice about the ultralight sleeping bags and quilts featured in this article is their insulation: every item on our list uses down fill.
 This is a notable departure from our traditional sleeping bag round-up, where we have a solid mix of down and synthetic options.
 But in an ultralight category, down is by far the superior insulator, beating out synthetic fill both in warmth-to-weight ratio and compressibility.

 That said, not all down insulation is created equal.
 Both duck and goose down are measured in terms of their fill power, which describes (in cubic inches) how much space is filled by one ounce of down.
 Fill power can vary from around 500 to over 900, with most ultralight sleeping bags and quilts featuring a fill power of 850 to 950.
 A second measurement you’ll commonly see is fill weight, which is the total weight (in ounces) of the amount of down in a product.
-For example, the REI Co-op Magma 30 has 8.5 ounces of 850-fill goose down.
+For example, the REI Co-op Magma 30 has 12.7 ounces of 850-fill goose down.
 Be sure to pay attention to both numbers—a higher fill power doesn’t always indicate a warmer product, and fill weight is the lesser-advertised but perhaps more important spec of the two.
 In the end, you need both to get an accurate idea of how warm a given bag is.

 Temperature Ratings

 When it comes to ultralight bags, temperature ratings are a bit like the Wild West.
 Some companies here adhere to international testing standards (you'll see mention of EN or ISO ratings), while many of the smaller brands choose to provide their own temperature ratings.
-Quilts in particular do not qualify for standardized tests given the nature of their open design.
+Quilts, in particular, do not qualify for standardized tests given the nature of their open design.
 For a deeper dive into this topic, see our article on sleeping bag temperature ratings.

 For the consumer, the primary benefit of EN/ISO ratings is the ability to draw accurate comparisons between products.
 It's a bit trickier comparing an EN/ISO-rated bag with a non-rated bag, but there are a lot of helpful clues to keep in mind.
-For one, down fill power and weight are a great indicators of how warm the bag will be, in addition to the construction (sewn-through or baffled) and whether or not the bag comes with a hood and draft collar.
+For one, down fill power and weight are great indicators of how warm the bag will be, in addition to the construction (sewn-through or baffled) and whether or not the bag comes with a hood and draft collar.
 And as for models that don't undergo standardized testing, we've found that most small companies take pride in providing fairly conservative temperature ratings.
 For example, the Feathered Friends Hummingbird UL 30 is warmer than most bags with a 30-degree EN/ISO Comfort designation (more on this below).

 Shell Materials and Durability